samgutentag/mediaDelta/README.md

 2. Import Data with bucket_script.py and arguments as needed

-  > python bucket_script.py -m import -s /SOURCE_DRIVE/ -t /TARGET_DRIVE/ -a samgutentag
+  > python bucket_script.py -s /SOURCE_DRIVE/ -t /TARGET_DRIVE/ -a samgutentag -mode archive

 3. If desired or possible, do base level culling here, helps keep things cleaner later on